 Raising trout is a hands-on activity that engages students and helps to connect them to real-life water quality, fish and wildlife issues and problems...and inspires them to seek solutions.
 Watching fish hatch from eggs and develop from fry to fingerlings generates enthusiasm among students and helps them develop caring attitudes about fish species and their habitats.
 This is the first step in fostering in students a sense of stewardship for the planet.

 The program encompasses not only science, but also language arts, mathematics, social studies and art.
-The program is easily adapted to the needs and abilities of students, and geared towards middle and high school students.
-The TIC activity guide is correlated to the New Jersey Science Standards.
+The program is easily adapted to the needs and abilities of students, and geared towards middle school students.

 Eggs are delivered in October, and during the course of the school year, students can observe the trout rearing process that culminates in stocking their brook trout into approved streams.